dokd233622/dokd233622.github.io/research.md

 * Examined the donations immediately before and after a modification in fundraising target,
 * Identified how current target(progress) affects donation
-* Disentagled the preference for completion and effect of preceived quality
+* Disentagled the preference for completion and effect of perceived quality
 <br>

 ![Better University, Better Outcomes](/assets/byguanxi_wcontrol.png)